| You’ve surely heard about DNA by now, perhaps in a Sci-Fi movie

 part of each of our cells; it lets us grow, change, and even make

-a long chain of phosphates and sugars.
+ourselves the way we are.
+DNA, or deoxyribonucleic acid is essentially a long chain of phosphates and sugars.
 Each part of the nucleotide

 stems off and retains a bit of coding, which when turned on, instructs